 - Code of Practice for Those Working with Children and Young People

 - Digital Communication Policy

 - Use of Photographic Images

 - Reporting Serious Incidents

-- Code of Practice for the use of Audio and Video Recordings to be Used in Social Media Posts and Live Streaming.

 Introduction

 We are committed to safeguarding all those who attend the worship and other activities that we offer.
 We follow the House of Bishops' Policy 'Protecting All God's Children' (2010); the House of Bishops' document Promoting a Safe Church (Policy for Safeguarding Vulnerable adults in the Church of England) 2006 and the Diocese of Ely Policy and Procedures (2015) and The Church of England Practice Guidance: Safer Recruitment (2015).